Go back to NTATV main page

 qemu-img create appletv_windows.img 15G

 This will be the amount of space available to Windows.
-You can resize the OSto fit the full size of the hard drive later.
+You can resize the OS to fit the full size of the hard drive later.
 Ensure the size is a few gigabytes smaller than the Apple TV's hard drive, as real-world formatted capacity on hard drives is always smaller than advertised capacity.

 Now that your hard drive image is created, it's time to install Windows.
 For this, use the following QEMU command (Linux):

-qemu-system-i386 -enable-kvm -m 2048 -hda appletv_windows.img -cdrom /path/to/windowsxp.iso -boot d -device usb-ehci,id=ehci -device usb-kbd
+qemu-system-i386 -enable-kvm -m 2048 -hda appletv_windows.img -cdrom /path/to/windowsxp.iso -boot d -device piix3-usb-uhci,id=uhci

 Technical note: We must add a USB controller with the -device line so that Windows installs the USB drivers correctly.
 Failure to do so results in an unusable system.

 For macOS, replace -enable-kvm with -accel hvf and qemu-system-i386 with qemu-system-x86_64.
-For Windows, there are a few ways to set hardware accelerated virtualization up.
-I've never used QEMU on Windows, so you can look it up.
-Alternatively, you could use VirtualBox for the install, but if you do, you must enable I/O APIC in VirtualBox settings.
+For Windows, enable Windows Hypervisor Platform in Programs and Features and replace -enable-kvm with -accel whpx (I haven't tested QEMU on Windows, so there might be other stuff required, googling around will help you).
+Alternatively, you could use VirtualBox for the install, but if you do, if you're installing Windows XP or 2003 you must enable I/O APIC in VirtualBox settings before installation.
 IF YOU DON'T YOU WILL REGRET IT.
 DON'T ASK ME HOW I KNOW THIS, AND DON'T ASK ME HOW MANY MONTHS I WASTED ON THIS PROJECT UNTIL I FIGURED THIS OUT.
+Counterintuitively, you don't want to enable I/O APIC on Windows 2000 because it will cause Windows to infinitely loop during setup (Windows 2000's installer sucks).
+We will rectify this issue later.

 Once you get to the partition list, instead of pressing Enter like usual, press C to create a new partition.
 Make your new partition at least 20MB smaller than the full size of the disk; I usually leave a bit more room than that.